roserbatlleroca/mira/README.md

 MiRA (**M**us**i**c **R**eplication **A**ssessment) tool is a model-independent open evaluation method based on four diverse audio music similarity metrics to assess exact data replication of the training set.

-For detailed description of the MiRA tool, check out our article [Towards Assessing Data Replication in Music Generation with Music Similarity Metrics on Raw Audio](https://arxiv.org/abs/2407.14364).
+For a detailed description of the MiRA tool, check out our article [Towards Assessing Data Replication in Music Generation with Music Similarity Metrics on Raw Audio](https://zenodo.org/records/14877501).

 ## 🚀 quick start